SAP-samples/btp-events-to-business-actions-framework/documentation/Scenario1-Inbound-to-SAPS4HANA/Step3-SAPS4HANA-Readiness/README.md

 ## Check SAP S/4HANA Readiness
-In this section, you will activate the APIs related to purchase requisition scenario.
+In this section, you will activate the APIs related to purchase requisition for this scenario.

 ### Activate the API_PURCHASEREQ_PROCESS_SRV Service